Thank you to the following organizations who support the Charlotte Journalism Collaborative.

 The Charlotte Journalism Collaborative is dedicated to provide a platform and structured community journalism partnership that supports the future of Charlotte in its work, serves as a trusted source of information and news and addresses the problems that are the most important to our city’s residents.

 Who we are

-Members of the collaborative include The Charlotte Observer, La Noticia, QCity Metro, QNotes, WCNC-TV, and WFAE 90.7FM, as well as the James L. Knight School of Communication at Queens University of Charlotte, the Charlotte Mecklenburg Library, and Free Press, a community-engagement organization.
+Members of the collaborative include Carolina Public Press, The Charlotte Observer, La Noticia, QCity Metro, QNotes, WCNC-TV, and WFAE 90.7FM, as well as the James L. Knight School of Communication at Queens University of Charlotte and the Charlotte Mecklenburg Library.

 Formation of the group was led by Michael Davis, South Region Manager for the Solutions Journalism Network, based in the Charlotte area.
 Primary representatives of the collaborative are:

 Carolina Public Press, an independent nonprofit news organization in North Carolina

 - Kara Andrade, Editor in Chief

 - Angie Newsome, Founder and Executive Director

 Charlotte Mecklenburg Library, which works closely with the CJC, hosting charlottejournalism.org and providing meeting and event space throughout the city.